 The process of obtaining regulatory approvals, both in the United States and abroad, is expensive and may take many years, especially if additional clinical trials are required, if approval is obtained at all.
 The FDA continually updates and refines its guidance to companies developing products that will require regulatory approval, which can also include material changes to established guidance that results in significant changes to the planned conduct, cost, and timing of clinical development programs.
 For example, in 2021, the FDA initiated Project Optimus, which guided oncology drug developers away from faster, less expensive clinical trials focused on determining the maximum tolerable dose and toward more expensive, multi-arm trials studying a wide range of doses in order to find an optimal dose.
-In January 2022, the FDA published new guidance on drug/device combination products, in direct response to an appellate decision in Genus Med.
+In March 2022, the FDA published new guidance on drug/device combination products, in direct response to an appellate decision in Genus Med.
 Techs., LLC v.
 FDA, 2021.
-Under this new guidance, GB-401 may be determined by the FDA to be a "drug-combination product" and could be subject to regulatory review as such.
+Under this new guidance, GB-401 may be determined by the FDA to be a "drug-led drug/device combination product".
+This change in classification may subject our injection devices to regulation as device components of combination products.
 There can be no guarantee that such guidance will remain materially unchanged, so the actual regulatory classification of GB-401 may change, which may result in unplanned delays or costs associated with adoption of changed regulatory requirements.